Gillespie Approach–Craniosacral Fascial Therapy Transformations: Baby’s Distorted Head | Reflux | Colic | Stridor | CHARGE | Hydronephrosis

 Gillespie Approach–Craniosacral Fascial Therapy Transformations: Baby with CHARGE and Hydronephrosis Triumphs and Requires No Surgery After Craniosacral Fascial Therapy Treatments

-And I just started getting into it, and this whole right lower quadrant just seized up and it was just so tight.
+I just started getting into it, and this whole right lower quadrant just seized up and it was just so tight.
 Again, we’re talking about an infant, and that infant is crying.
 I mean, mama’s riding the bull, and we’re all there, just being present.
 But there’s just an ungodly stream going down into that kidney, and I’ve seen thousands of children before and I’d never felt strain like this going into this organ.

-And before the mother left I went up to her and I said, “Gee, I’ve worked on a lot of kids over the years, but I’ve never seen strain like this going into the right kidney.
+Before the mother left I went up to her and I said, “Gee, I’ve worked on a lot of kids over the years, but I’ve never seen strain like this going into the right kidney.
 You really need to go to a doctor to have that kidney checked out.
 There’s something going on in that kidney.”

 So what she told me, she told me the back story, the back story was the week before she had taken the baby with her husband to Children’s Hospital of Philadelphia.
 For those of you outside of Philadelphia, Children’s Hospital of Philadelphia is ranked the No. 1 pediatric hospital in America.
 It’s usually one every year, but the top doctors in America are there.
-And a urologist, a specialist, looked at this child, and they did a lot of testing, ultrasounds and whatever testing they did, and the urologist came out and said, “Your child has hydronephrosis.”
-And the right kidney is three times as large as normal.
+A urologist, a specialist, looked at this child, and they did a lot of testing, ultrasounds and whatever testing they did, and the urologist came out and said, “Your child has hydronephrosis.”
+The right kidney is three times as large as normal.
 It’s three times as big as the left kidney.

 And the ureters, the tubes from the kidneys down into the bladder, they’re all twisted up like spaghetti.
 The ureters should run a straight line right from the kidneys right down into the bladder.